-China: Polypropylene Lyondell Basell Enters into 50:50 JV with Liaoning Bora
+China: Engineering Lyondell Basell Enters into 50:50 JV with Liaoning Bora

-According to IHS Markit, Asia is the largest and fastest growing polyolefin market in the world.
-China accounts for more than 60 per cent of the Asian polyolefins market and represents 40 per cent of global growth.
-Olefins and polyolefins are core products of Lyondell Basell.
+This project will utilise Lyondell Basell technologies and significantly expand the company’s participation in the rapidly growing Chinese olefins & polyolefins.
+According to IHS Markit, China makes up more than 60 per cent of the Asian chemicals market and represents 40 per cent of global chemicals growth over the next decade.
+Olefins and polyolefins are core products for Lyondell Basell.

 Lyondell Basell currently operates three polypropylene compounding facilities in China.
 These facilities are located in Guangzhou, Suzhou and Dalian.

 Under the MOU, Bora and Lyondell Basell will form a 50 / 50 joint venture in Panjin, China.
 The JV will operate a 1.1 million tonne ethylene cracker which will produce olefins & polyolefins used in all manner of construction and consumer products including, but not limited to, pipe, durable plastic containers, petroleum fuel tanks and agricultural films.
 The polyolefin products produced at the complex will be marketed by Lyondell Basell.

 When complete, the plant will employ Lyondell Basell’s Hostalen ACP polyethylene technology and both Spheripol and Spherizone polypropylene technologies.
 Bora began construction of the state-of-the-art facility in 2019.